 College was established in 2005 with the vision to lead in applied learning, teaching, and research in Bahrain are well suited to meet the evolving needs of the local and regional market.
-The college also offers a validated programme by London South Bank University: The BA (Hons) in Business Management which offers students the opportunity to obtain a UK degree and enables them to pursue higher studies in the UK or work at local international companies.
+The college also offers a validated programme by London South Bank University: The BA (Hons) in Business Management- Dual Award, which offers students the opportunity to obtain both a UK degree and ASU degree and enables them to pursue higher studies in the UK or work at local international companies.